RI Falconry Regulations for the Season (250-RICR-60-00-7)

 3. Source: Wild, Hybrid, or Captive-bred.

-1. Possession Limit: 5 wild raptors, 3 of which may be Golden Eagles.
+1. Possession Limit: five (5) wild raptors, three (3) of which may be Golden Eagles.
 Hybrids may be substituted for wild raptors.
 Unlimited captive-bred raptors (excluding eagles) if used for falconry.

 3. Source: Wild, Hybrid, or Captive-bred.